zpconn/blackswan/README.md

 It models crash timing/severity, layoffs, cash burn, taxes, and monthly saving behavior across many simulated futures, then recommends the sell-today fraction that best matches your selected objective under a ruin-probability guardrail.
 On top-flight consumer hardware, a single blackswan run can project 1,000 different sell percentages forward in time each against hundreds of millions of possible future 10+ year-long trajectories in just 5-10m, performing tens of trillions of month-to-month update simulations.
 It ships with an interactive graphical terminal user interface with live telemetry.

 All code was written by `codex-5.3-xhigh` with human guidance.
 It is the author's belief that no human, no matter how specialized, could have written a computation and system of this complexity manually during the same timeframe.
-This sheer volume of scientific computational decision support has never been available before on such a bespoke basis. `blackswan` was developed incrementally, in step-function swells of increasing sophistication and parallelism.
+This sheer volume of scientific computational decision support has never been available before on such a bespoke basis.

+Combining this level of computational and system nuance with such speed required a somewhat unique development style. `blackswan` was developed incrementally, in deliberately chosen step-function swells of increasing sophistication and parallelism.
 During development, correctness and integrity were preserved across such increments by constantly re-running a library of curated simulation configurations and results.

 ## Table of Contents